jbee/jbee.github.io/lex/index.md

 Escaping `\t` is not _TAB_ but matching literally `t`;
 a _TAB_ can be encoded as `@I` (or use the actual _TAB_ byte).

-Shorthands instructions for common sets:
+There a extra shorthands instructions for common sets:
 * `#`       any ASCII digit (=`{0-9}`)
 * `@`       any ASCII letter (=`{a-zA-Z}`)
 * `$`       ASCII newline (\n or \r; = `{@J@M}`)